 Choose a niche

+If you are wondering how to create a font that will succeed, there are factors you should consider.
 Choosing a font is very personal.
 So, the more alternatives you offer, the higher the chances that your font will have to be appreciated.
-You can’t offer regular and bold and call it a day.
-Think about going extra bold, Semibold, Hairline thin, etc. Your effort will be repaid when customers start choosing your type over all the rest.
+You can’t offer just regular and bold and call it a day.
+Think about going extra bold, Semibold, Hairline thin, etc. Your effort will be repaid when customers start choosing your type over all the others.

 Pay attention to kerning

-Character spacing that we notice viscerally, on an unconscious level.
+Kerning is the character spacing that we notice viscerally, on an unconscious level.
 So, if you haven’t paid enough attention to kerning your type, even non-professional customers will notice it.
-And a professional designer will never choose a font that is unreadable and hard on the eyes.
+A professional designer will never choose a font that is unreadable and hard on the eyes.
 If you put characters too close to each other, the words will look cluttered and difficult to read.
 If you go to the other extreme and make the letters too distant from one another, the viewers will notice the discomfort it creates for their eyes.